Nestle wins pricey battle for Pfizer baby food unit

-ZURICH Swiss food group Nestle is to buy U.S. drugmaker Pfizer's baby food business for $11.85 billion (7.36 billion pounds), beating out French rival Danone in the battle for dominance of fast-growing emerging markets.
+ZURICH Swiss food group Nestle NESN.VX is to buy drugmaker Pfizer's (PFE.N) baby food business for $11.85 billion, beating out French rival Danone (DANO.PA) in the battle for dominance of in fast-growing emerging markets.

 The world's biggest food company had to dig deeper than expected into its ample pockets to win the high-stakes fight for Pfizer Nutrition, which makes 85 percent of its sales in emerging markets.